Contentify/Contentify/daux/docs/Development/Optimization.md

 There are plenty of options to optimize the speed of your website.
-Call the diag admin page (`/diag`) to see all of them at at a glance.
+Call the diag admin page (`/diag`) to see all of them at a glance.

 ## Optimized Class loader